karevin07/fastapi-crawler/README.md

 # fastapi-crawler

-`fastapi-crawler` is a Python fastapi application and web crawler server
+`fastapi-crawler` is a Python fastapi application and web crawler application

 - [crawler](./crawler)
     - A web crawler, scraping data from [591](https://rent.591.com.tw/)